seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 It's also important to note that the biggest (and most effective) NLMs correspond, as you might expect, to [high-resource languages like English](https://datascience.stackexchange.com/questions/62868/high-low-resources-language-what-does-it-mean).
 There's another, perhaps more worrying, scenario than the ones I described above––which is that NLMs trained on high-resource languages accelerate existing trends in declining linguistic diversity.
 This wouldn't be the *fault* of NLMs directly, per se, but paired with globalization it could lead to the erosion of languages around the world.
 I wonder whether there's a way to flip this scenario on its head: could NLMs help *preserve* low-resource languages?
 I dont know––but this only reinforces the importance of work on documenting low-resource languages.

 A final note: all of these scenarios assume that humans are ultimately the ones trying to communicate, and the question is what role NLMs play in that linguistically-mediated communication.
-However, for those who believe in AGI, that's not necessarily a valid assumption; perhaps the future involves AGIs communicating with each other, *sans humana*.
+However, for those who believe in [Artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence), that's not necessarily a valid assumption; perhaps the future involves AGIs communicating with each other, *sans humans*.
 And *that* world is truly unprecedented.

 # References